-As a responsible and caring manager, you understand why it’s important to survey employees during this crisis:
+Wise and caring leaders understand why it’s important to survey employees during change or a crisis:

-Surveying right now is not only wise, it’s crucial to help your business thrive through the current recession…… if you do it right, that is.
+Surveying employees when it feels uncomfortable to do so, is not only wise, it’s crucial to help your business thrive through major organizational change, layoffs or any other crisis…… if you do it right, that is.

 If you want to get the fullest possible picture of your employee experience, your survey’s design, execution and details matter.